cptwunderlich/cptwunderlich.github.io/_posts/2021-04-21-ghc-hacking-first-steps.md

 You can dump intermediate steps along the way to figure out, where things went awry.

 In lieu of a proper debugger, GHC.Driver.Ppr with it's `pprTrace` and friends - where `ppr` stands for "pretty print".
 GHC uses the `SDoc` type for string representations of data structures.
 I.e., this is the good old "printf-debugging".
+The compiler needs to be built with `-DDEBUG`, e.g., the [devel1 flavour](https://gitlab.haskell.org/ghc/ghc/blob/master/hadrian/doc/flavours.md) and you can get additional output using the flag `-dppr-debug`.

 When you have to debug a crashing output binary, you'll also want to use GDB and possibly the reverse debugger [rr](https://rr-project.org/).